United Theological College, Aberystwyth: History

 According to the Cardiganshire County History, 'Theol Coll' (as it was affectionately known in the town) opened in Aberystwyth in 1906 on the seafront site of the former Customs House.
 This in turn was demolished and the stone-built Cambrian Hotel was built on the site in 1896 to the design of George Croydon Marks, engineer to the Aberystwyth Improvement Company.

 The hotel failed to prosper and the building was purchased by David Davies MP in 1906 and was presented to the Calvinistic Methodist Connexion as a residential theological college, at a total cost of about £30,000.
 The professors and students of Trevecka College in Breconshire were transferred to the new college in 1906.
 In 1910 there were about 30 students.
 Later, because of the falling number of students training for the ministry, the college opened its doors to students wanting to take a theology degree as an academic subject alone.
 Degrees offered included Bachelor of Divinity (BD) and Master of Theology (MTh).

 Former principals of the college include the Reverend Owen Prys (1906–1927), the Revd Samuel Ifor Enoch (1963–1979), the Revd Rheinallt Nantlais Williams (1979–1980) and the Revd John Tudno Williams (1998–2003).
 Other lecturers at the college included Emrys G. Bowen and Sir Glanmor Williams, the latter an occasional visiting lecturer.
 Bruce M. Metzger, the American biblical scholar and textual critic of Princeton Theological Seminary gave a lecture at the college in 1981.

 The United Theological College in Aberystwyth closed in 2003, when the Presbyterian Church of Wales relocated its ministerial training to Bangor.
 The college's extensive library, which contained many rare and old theological books, is now mainly held at the University Library in Lampeter and the National Library of Wales.

+Redevelopment

+In 2018 Aberystwyth University announced plans for a major redevelopment of the seafront buildings, known as 'Old College'.
+In partnership with National Museum Wales, Hay Festival, National Library of Wales and Ceredigion Museum, the buildings are to be refitted, to provide a range of educational and cultural facilities along with hotel accommodation.
+Additional government funding enabled the adjoining 'Cambria Building', formerly the Theological College, to be included as a second phase of the project.
+Restoration work commenced in 2023, with the hope that phase 1 will be completed by late 2025 with the phase 2 Cambria Building works finishing a year later.